 - Layers.
 It can get pretty cold hiking in Rocky Mountain National Park in fall.

 - Raincoat.
 Keep yourself warm and dry as it rains a lot in the mountains during the fall season.

 - Hiking Poles.
 These are of most help on the steep inclines.

 - Snowshoes.
 If you spend 2 days in Rocky Mountain National Park in late fall, be sure to bring along the snowshoes.
 The trails may be covered with snow by this time.

 - Snacks and Water.
 Never go hiking without a bottle of water and some snacks or light lunch.

 - Skin Protection.
 Even in fall, the sun may shine brightly.
 Protect your skin by wearing sunglasses, a hat, and sunscreen.

-- Protection for You Camera.
-If you use only a phone to capture all the places and special moments you hope to experience in the next 2 days in the fall-reigned wilderness of Rocky Mountain National Park, skip this item.
-For those who use cameras, bring some sort of protection from rain, snow, and hail.
+- Protection for Your Camera.
+If you use only a phone to capture all the places and special moments you hope to experience in the next 2 days in the fall-reigned wilderness of Rocky Mountain National Park, skip this tip.
+For those who use cameras, bring some sort of protection from the rain, snow, and hail.
 It can be as simple as a ziploc or any other plastic bag.

 - The Ultimate Glacier National Park Travel Guide: Visit 5 Main Sections

 - 2 Days in Zion National Park: Itinerary for a Perfect Weekend Getaway